yasirusama61/Time-Series-Analysis/README.md

    - PSO-ARIMA performs better in terms of R² (90%) but shows a higher MSE and MSLE, suggesting that while it captures the trend well, its prediction errors may be larger than the LSTM models.
    - Univariate LSTM has the highest R² at 98%, indicating that it explains almost all the variability in the data.
 It also has the lowest MSLE, making it the best performer in terms of logarithmic error.

-## Table 18.
-Performance Metric of Comparison Between All Methods
+## Performance Metric of Comparison Between All Methods

          | Analytical Methods | Training MSE | Testing MSE | MAE   | MSLE   |
          |--------------------|--------------|-------------|-------|--------|